matthewwall/weewx-interceptor/readme.txt

 The driver runs a web server on a thread separate from the primary weewx thread.
 Data posted to that server are parsed then processed as sensor inputs.

-There many options for getting the data from the network to the driver, including the following:
+There are many options for getting data to the driver.
+Here are some examples, from simplest to most complicated.

+Example 1: weewx is running on host 'pi' and nothing is listening on port 80.
+Configure the driver to listen on port 80 and configure the internet bridge to send to the host 'pi' instead of the cloud.

+Example 2: weewx is running on host 'pi', nothing is listening on port 80, and the internet bridge cannot be configured.
+Add a DNS entry so that traffic from the internet bridge is send to 'pi' instead of the cloud.

+Example 3: weewx is running on host 'pi', which has a web server on port 80 to display weewx reports.
+Add a reverse proxy to the web server configuration so that the bridge data go to port 80, the driver listens on port 9999, and the reverse proxy sends traffic from port 80 to port 9999.

+These are strategies for getting data to the driver when the simple approach is not possible:

   1) Hijack DNS
      use a local DNS entry to make the internet bridge send directly to weewx internet_bridge ---> driver ( ---> web_service )

   2) HTTP proxy
-     configure the bridge to send to an HTTP proxy that you control internet_bridge ---> proxy ---> driver ( ---> web_service )
+     configure the internet bridge to send to an HTTP proxy that you control internet_bridge ---> proxy ---> driver ( ---> web_service )

   3) DNS hijack plus HTTP redirect